eddiedunn/gh-pr-manager/README.md

 ## Repository and Branch Workflow (Updated)

-1. Launch the app and connect your GitHub account (via OAuth or personal access token).
+1. Launch the app and connect your GitHub account with `gh auth login`.
 2. Select a GitHub organization or your personal account to browse repositories.
 3. Search and select a single repository from the list.
 4. The TUI displays the branches for the selected repository.